Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature: Abstract

 \section{Abstract}

 The spin-glass transition in a field in finite dimension is analyzed directly at zero temperature using a perturbative loop expansion around the Bethe lattice solution.
 The loop expansion is generated by the $M$-layer construction whose first diagrams are evaluated numerically and analytically.
-The Ginzburg criterion, from both the paramagnetic and spin-glass phase, reveals that the upper critical dimension below which mean-field theory fails is $\DU=8$, at variance with the classic results $\DU=6$ yielded by finite-temperature replica field theory.
-The different outcome follows from two crucial properties: finite-connectivity of the lattice and zero temperature.
-They both also lead to specific features of the replica-symmetry-breaking phase.
+The generalized Ginzburg criterion reveals that the upper critical dimension below which mean-field theory fails is $\DU \ge 8$, at variance with the classical result $\DU=6$ yielded by finite-temperature replica field theory.
+Our expansion around the Bethe lattice has two crucial differences with respect to the classical one.
+The finite connectivity $z$ of the lattice is directly included from the beginning in the Bethe lattice, while in the classical computation the finite connectivity is obtained through an expansion in $1/z$.
+Moreover, if one is interested in the zero temperature ($T=0$) transition, one can directly expand around the $T=0$ Bethe transition.
+The expansion directly at $T=0$ is not possible in the classical framework because the fully connected spin glass does not have a transition at $T=0$, being in the broken phase for any value of the external field.

-Spin glass (SG) models are the prototype of disordered systems: the Hamiltonian is very simple (two spin interactions plus an external field), but the presence of quenched disorder in the couplings generates a very complex behavior.
-The fully connected (FC) mean-field (MF) version of the model, introduced by Sherrington and Kirkpatrick (SK) in ref.~\cite{sherrington1975solvable}, was solved forty years ago \cite{parisi1980sequence,*parisi1980order}: the SK model undergoes a phase transition from a paramagnetic phase at high temperatures to an SG phase below a critical line in the temperature-field ($T$-$h$) plane, called de Almeida-Thouless (dAT) line \cite{de1978stability}, that diverges for $T\to0$: i.e.\ at $T=0$ the SK model is in the SG phase, no matter how strong the external field is.
+Spin glasses (SG) are the prototype of disordered models.
+The fully-connected (FC) mean-field (MF) version, introduced by Sherrington and Kirkpatrick (SK) in \cite{sherrington1975solvable}, was solved forty years ago \cite{parisi1980sequence,*parisi1980order}.
+The SK model in a field $h$ undergoes a phase transition from a paramagnetic to a SG phase along the de Almeida-Thouless (dAT) line $h_c(T)$ \cite{de1978stability}, that diverges for $T\to0$.
+At $T=0$ the SK model is in the SG phase, no matter how strong the external field is.